jimmac/blog.jimmac.eu/_posts/2021-04-30-how-to-symbolic/2021-04-30-how-to-symbolic.md

 ![Sketching](sketching.png)

-Once you're somewhat convinced a fitting metaphor can be executed on the 16x16 pixel grid, it's time to reach for the tool to guide your thotugh the process, [Symbolic Preview](https://flathub.org/apps/details/org.gnome.design.SymbolicPreview).
+Once you're somewhat convinced a fitting metaphor can be executed on the 16x16 pixel grid, it's time to reach for the tool to guide your throughout the process, [Symbolic Preview](https://flathub.org/apps/details/org.gnome.design.SymbolicPreview).

 ### A Handful